CaioNoronha/MusicAttention/README.md

 * When you hear the sound shown before coming from the left, press on the left.
 * When you hear the sound shown before coming from the right, press on the right.
 * With each hit, you get 100 points.
 There are a total of 32 notes, that is, 3200 points.
-* If you hit the note, the background will glow green, as in the following image
+* If you hit the note, the background will glow green.
-* If you miss the note, the background will appear in red, as in the following image
+* If you miss the note, the background will appear in red.
 * It is recommended to use headphones.

  ## To start the game, simply press the play button.
 Good game!